-Verification is about building the thing right.
+Verification is about building the product correctly.

-Validation is about building the right thing.
+Validation is about building the right product.

-In the control quality process you inspect the deliverable for its correctness and whether it meets all its quality requirements specified in the contract.
+Put simply, you inspect the deliverable for its correctness and ensure that it meets the quality requirements.

 The above example shows quality control activities.

-According to the PMBOK Guide, 5th edition, “Validate Scope is the process of formalizing acceptance of the completed project deliverables.”
+According to the PMBOK Guide, 6th edition, “Validate Scope is the process of formalizing acceptance of the completed project deliverables.”

 Let’s continue with the example given for the control quality process.

-This process is called the validate scope.
+This is an example of the validate scope process.

-Similarities between Control Quality and Validate Scope
+Similarities Between Control Quality and Validate Scope

 The following are a few similarities between the control quality and validate scope processes: